did-app/memo/README.md

 # plum mail

-- Clean up warnings,
-- switch to UUID
+### Direct conversations
+- [x] View the contact page for a unknown identifier,
+  - [ ] start conversation
+  - [ ] Update conversation state in client for the new contact
+- [ ] View the contact page for a direct conversation you are participating in

 ### From the homepage see conversations that you are participating in
 - [ ] See direct conversations
-- [ ] See group conversations
+- [x] See group conversations
 - [ ] See outstanding conversations first, ordered by oldest.

 ### Participate in a conversation